The Best Bits about Mushrooms

 Shiitake are meaty, robust mushroom that you can buy dried and fresh.
 In Asia they are a symbol of longevity.

+It is the lentinan in shiitake which provide the most benefit.
 It has been shown to stimulate the immune system to help fight infection and disease, it has also shown to have anticancer activity.
 It has also been shown to reduce cholesterol.

 Maitake “hen of the woods” have a mild slightly aromatic flavor and have been used to improve wellness and vitality.
 They too have immune-enhancing and anticancer properties and are effective given orally compared with shiitake which are more effective given intravenously.
 Maitake are high in β-glucans which activate white blood cells and increase their ability to engulf and destroy cancer cells, microbes and foreign cells boosting the immune system in general.
 They stimulate production of white blood cells within bone marrow to help reduce infection and cancer risk.
 Maitake can be just as an adjunct to conventional cancer therapy by helping with fatigue, nausea, weight loss and immune suppression while enhancing the effectiveness of chemotherapy drugs.